Actions against memorials in the United Kingdom during the George Floyd protests: England

-The statue of Winston Churchill in Parliament Square, London, had graffiti sprayed on it over two successive days, including the phrase "Churchill was a racist", alluding to his controversial racial views.
+The statue of Winston Churchill in Parliament Square, London, had graffiti sprayed on it over two successive days, including the phrase "Churchill was a racist", alluding to his much disputed views on race.
 The memorial to Queen Victoria in Leeds was also vandalised.
 On 5 June, a group of protesters sprayed the abbreviation "ACAB", meaning All Cops Are Bastards, on the memorial to Earl Haig in Whitehall, London; when soldiers from the Household Cavalry in plain clothes scrubbed the graffiti off, protesters shouted abuse at them for doing so.

 The statue of Edward Colston in The Centre, Bristol, was toppled and thrown into Bristol Harbour on 7 June.
 However, in the subsequent criminal proceedings four people were charged with criminal damage but acquitted by a jury after a trial.

 On the same day, a protester climbed onto the Cenotaph in London and unsuccessfully attempted to set fire to the Union Flag.

 A sculpted head of a black man was removed from the 18th-century inn sign of the Green Man in Ashbourne, Derbyshire.
 The act was performed by residents of the town, who said that they had done so in order to protect it from vandalism.
 The sculpture was later returned to the local council, its legal owner.

 In Oxford, a crowd of protesters gathered outside Oriel College, demanding that its statue of Cecil Rhodes be removed.